Professional pest control company branded truck parked outside a suburban home at dusk, amber porch light glowing, route tablet visible in cab

 Vikram Roy

-Founder & AI Specialist for Small Businesses · The Quiet Protocol
+Founder & Chief Architect · The Quiet Protocol

-Vikram Roy is the Founder of The Quiet Protocol, a Toronto-based AI systems firm serving service businesses across the Greater Toronto Area, Canada, and the United States.
-He works directly with home service companies, dental practices, clinics, and local businesses to install AI operating systems that capture more leads, reduce no-shows, and grow revenue.
+Vikram Roy is the founder of The Quiet Protocol, a Toronto-based AI systems firm serving service businesses across the Greater Toronto Area, Canada, and the United States.
+He works directly with home service companies, dental practices, clinics, and local businesses to install AI operating systems that capture more leads, reduce no-shows, grow reviews, and recover revenue without adding manual overhead.
 All content is written from Toronto, Ontario.
 Connect on LinkedIn →

 AI Business Operating SystemPest Control Company AIAI for Pest ControlPest Control Business AutomationPest Control Service Agreement RetentionPest Control Lead Management AIAutomate Google Reviews Pest ControlExterminator Business Revenue RecoveryPest Control Scheduling AutomationPest Control CRM AlternativeAI Agency TorontoAI Automation GTAAI for Small Business OntarioAI Agency United StatesAI Automation Agency